MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-tips.md

 <a name="queries"></a>

 ## Queries
 For template apps, queries developed in Power BI Desktop are used to connect to your data source and import data.
-These queries are required to return a consistent schema and are supported for Scheduled Data refresh (direct query is not supported).
+These queries are required to return a consistent schema and are supported for Scheduled Data refresh (DirectQuery is not supported).

-Template apps only support one data source per template app so define your queries carefully.
-A single data source is defined as a source that requires the same authentication.
-You can make multiple API calls in different queries if all the calls are to the same API endpoint and use the same authentication.
-Power BI template apps do not support multiple sources that require different authentications.

 ### Connect to your API
 To get started, you need to connect to your API from Power BI Desktop to start building your queries.